Aliases for CARM1 Gene

 GeneCards Summary for CARM1 Gene

 CARM1 (Coactivator Associated Arginine Methyltransferase 1) is a Protein Coding gene.
-Diseases associated with CARM1 include Spinal Muscular Atrophy and Otopalatodigital Syndrome, Type I. Among its related pathways are Cell cycle Role of SCF complex in cell cycle regulation and Metabolism.
-GO annotations related to this gene include protein homodimerization activity and transcription regulatory region DNA binding.
+Diseases associated with CARM1 include Spinal Muscular Atrophy and Otopalatodigital Syndrome, Type I. Among its related pathways are Androgen receptor signaling pathway and Apoptotic Pathways in Synovial Fibroblasts.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and transcription regulatory region DNA binding.
 An important paralog of this gene is PRMT2.

 UniProtKB/Swiss-Prot Summary for CARM1 Gene